‘It was one of the worst scenes I have seen in a long time’

-LUMBERTON — Lumberton police are investigating after two bodies were found in East Lumberton today in a scene that was described as grizzly by a veteran investigator.
+LUMBERTON — Lumberton police are investigating after two decomposing bodies were found in East Lumberton on Tuesday in a scene that was described as grisly by a veteran investigator.

-Their identities and sexes were not available, as were few details, but the deaths are being called suspicious in information provided by police Capt.
+The identities of the deceased were not available, as were few details, but the deaths are being called “suspicious” in information provided by police Capt.
 Terry Parker.

 Police responded after receiving a call about a body inside a home at 505 Peachtree St. As the investigation continued, a crowd gathered and The Robesonian was told by multiple people that a bystander opened a trash can at 702 E. Fifth St. and found the second body.